 J. C. Graf (1991) applied the fractal dimension to characterize the structure of 224 lunar soil grains.
-The result showed that fractal could be used to successfully quantify the ruggedness of a particle, and that fractal information was highly sensitive to the resolution limits therefore fractal interpretations without consideration of the prevailing resolution could be misleading.
-To obtain the fractal dimension, a particle perimeter was measured many times with many different scales of measurement.
-The scale of the measurement is called the stride length.
-With large stride lengths, the particle was modelled as a polygon with just a few sides of equal length; with small stride lengths, the particle is modelled as a polygon with several hundred sides of equal length.
-Decreases in the stride length resulted in an increase in the estimated perimeter.

-The log-log plot of the stride length versus the perimeter estimate is called Richardson plot.
-The fractal dimension is $1.0+\beta$ , where $\beta$ is the value of the slope of the best-fit line of the plot.
-Sometimes one line can be drawn through all data points; its degree of ruggedness is the same for all the scales measured.
+The result shows that fractal can be used to successfully quantify the ruggedness of a particle, but fractal information is highly sensitive to resolution limits, and fractal interpretations without consideration of resolution can be misleading.
+To obtain a fractal dimension, a particle perimeter is measured many times with many different scales of measurement.
+The scale of measurement is called the stride length.
+With large stride lengths, the particle is modelled as a polygon with just a few sides of equal length; with small stride lengths.
+Decreases in the measurement stride length result in an increase in the estimated perimeter.
+The log-log plot of the stride length versus perimeter estimate is called Richardson plot.
+The fractal dimension is $1.0+\beta$, where β is the value of the slope of the best-fit line of the plot.
+Sometimes one line can be drawn through all data points; its degree of ruggedness is the same for all scales measured.
 Sometimes, particles have two fractal components with linear segments and two different slopes.
 The linear segment corresponding to large stride lengths is called the structure; the linear segment corresponding to small stride lengths is called the texture.
 The interpretation of fractal structures can be linked to physical processes.
 A particle with different structural and textural fractal elements may have two different physical mechanisms forming two distinct values for ruggedness at different scales of observation.